Distracted Driving Accident Lawyer in Los Angeles

-The Damages a Distracted Driving Accident Victim Can Claim in California
+What Damages Can a Distracted Driving Accident Victim Claim?

-The responsibility for these fees and the settlement comes down to proving liability or fault in the distracted driving case.
+The responsibility for these fees and the settlement is proving liability or fault in the distracted driving case.

-To help you work towards fair compensation, your LA or CA automobile accident attorney will help you find and analyze evidence that could indicate that the responsible driver was distracted.
+To help you work towards fair compensation, your Los Angeles automobile accident attorney will help you find and analyze evidence that could indicate that the responsible driver was distracted.

 The specific types of evidence that your lawyer may collect will depend upon the details of your case.
 Some examples of liability evidence may include:

-- Police reports (e.g., ones that detail potential cell phone use by the responsible driver)
+- Police reports, such as ones that detail potential cell phone use by the responsible driver;

-- Any witness statements from people who were in the car, at the scene of the accident, or communicating with the responsible driver at the time of the accident
+- Any witness statements from people in the car, at the accident scene, or communicating with the responsible driver at the time of the accident.

 What Should You Do After a Distracted Driver Accident?